Beyond Distributions: Geometric Action Control for Continuous Reinforcement Learning: Theoretical Analysis

 \textbf{Convergence Benefits.} GAC improves convergence through three key design choices: \begin{itemize} \item \textbf{Stable gradients}: Spherical normalization avoids $\tanh$-induced saturation, preserving direction gradients. \item \textbf{Bounded actions}: All actions satisfy $\|\mathbf{a}\| = r$, preventing value divergence from out-of-bound actions. \item \textbf{Adaptive exploration}: The learnable $\kappa$ balances exploration and exploitation without external schedules. \end{itemize}

 \textbf{Exploration–Exploitation Balance.} The loss function induces an implicit tradeoff between exploration and exploitation.
-The direct gradient $\partial \mathcal{L} / \partial \kappa = -1$ promotes \textbf{exploration} by reducing $\kappa$, increasing action noise.
+The direct gradient $\partial \mathcal{L} / \partial \kappa = 1$ promotes \textbf{exploration} by penalizing high $\kappa$, encouraging lower concentration and increased action noise.
 In contrast, the Q-value term encourages \textbf{exploitation}: when higher $\kappa$ leads to better actions (and thus higher $Q$), gradients through $Q(s, \mathbf{a}(s; \kappa))$ push $\kappa$ upward.
 This dynamic balance emerges naturally from actor–critic interplay, without explicit entropy terms or temperature tuning.

 \textbf{Natural Stabilization of $\kappa$.} Despite being unconstrained, $\kappa$ remains bounded ($\in [0,5]$ empirically) through: \begin{itemize} \item \textbf{Sigmoid saturation}: $w(\kappa) = \sigma(\kappa)$ flattens for large $\kappa$, capping its effect. \item \textbf{Gradient feedback}: High $\kappa$ leads to deterministic actions; in noisy environments, this reduces $Q$, discouraging overconfidence. \item \textbf{No explicit clipping}: Yet $\kappa$ stabilizes naturally via loss dynamics. \end{itemize} These mechanisms ensure convergence stability without manual regularization.